kaniini/libucontext/README.md

  * aarch64
  * s390x

-These archs require kernel assistance and use a syscall (the only assembly is the trampoline):
+These archs require kernel assistance and use a syscall:

  * ppc
  * ppc64 (ELFv2 ABI spec only, ELFv1 not supported)